NulliSecundus/miRNA_SNP_processing_suite/README.md

 		SNP ID in the upper 80th percentile.

     secondpass [OPTIONS]
-		Wrapper interface for running a miranda first pass.
+		Wrapper interface for running a miranda second pass.

 	procsecondpass [OPTIONS]
 		Parses the miranda output for the second pass.